-Alexander Hamilton was born January 11, 1755 (or 1757) on the island of Nevis, in the Leeward group of the British West Indies.
+Alexander Hamilton was born January 11, 1755 (other historical evidence shows 1757) on the island of Nevis, in the Leeward group of the British West Indies.
 He was the illegitimate son of a common-law marriage between a poor itinerant Scottish merchant of aristocratic descent and an English-French Huguenot mother who was a planter’s daughter.
-In 1766, after the father had moved his family elsewhere in the Leewards to St. Croix in the Danish (now United States) Virgin Islands, he returned to St. Kitts while his wife and two sons remained on St. Croix.
+In 1766, after the father had moved his family elsewhere in the Leewards to St. Croix in the Danish (now the United States) Virgin Islands, he returned to St. Kitts while his wife and two sons remained on St. Croix.

-Although not yet 20 years of age, in 1774-75 Hamilton wrote several widely read pro-Whig pamphlets.
+Although not yet 20 years of age, in 1774-75, Hamilton wrote several widely read pro-Whig pamphlets.
 Right after the war broke out, he accepted an artillery captaincy and fought in the principal campaigns of 1776-77.
-In the latter year, winning the rank of lieutenant colonel, he joined the staff of General George Washington as secretary and aide-de-camp and soon became his close confidant as well.
+In the latter year, winning the rank of lieutenant colonel, he joined the staff of General George Washington as secretary and aide-de-camp and soon became his close confidant.

-In 1780 Hamilton wed New Yorker Elizabeth Schuyler, whose family was rich and politically powerful; they were to have eight children.
+In 1780 Hamilton wed New Yorker Elizabeth Schuyler, whose family was wealthy and politically powerful; they were to have eight children.
 In 1781, after some disagreements with Washington, he took a command position under Lafayette in the Yorktown, Virginia, campaign (1781).
-He resigned his commission that November.
+He resigned from his commission that November.

 Hamilton then read law at Albany and quickly entered practice, but public service soon attracted him.
 He was elected to the Continental Congress in 1782-83.
 In the latter year, he established a law office in New York City.
 Because of his interest in strengthening the central government, he represented his state at the Annapolis Convention in 1786, where he urged the calling of the Constitutional Convention.

-When the new government got under way in 1789, Hamilton won the position of Secretary of the Treasury.
-He began at once to place the nation’s disorganized finances on a sound footing.
-In a series of reports (1790-91), he presented a program not only to stabilize national finances but also to shape the future of the country as a powerful, industrial nation.
-He proposed establishment of a national bank, funding of the national debt, assumption of state war debts, and the encouragement of manufacturing, laying the foundation of the current national financial system in the U.S.
+When the new government got underway in 1789, Hamilton won the Secretary of the Treasury position.
+He began to place the nation’s disorganized finances on a sound footing.
+In a series of reports (1790-91), he presented a program to stabilize national finances and shape the country’s future as a powerful, industrial nation.
+He proposed the establishment of a national bank, funding the national debt, assumption of state war debts, and the encouragement of manufacturing, laying the foundation of the current national financial system in the U.S.

-Hamilton’s policies soon brought him into conflict with Thomas Jefferson and James Madison.
+Hamilton’s policies soon conflicted with Thomas Jefferson and James Madison.
 Their disputes with him over his pro-business economic program, sympathies for Great Britain, disdain for the common man, and opposition to the principles and excesses of the French Revolution contributed to the formation of the first U.S. party system.
 It pitted Hamilton and the Federalists against Jefferson and Madison and the Democratic-Republicans.

-While gaining stature in the law, Hamilton continued to exert a powerful impact on New York and national politics.
-Always an opponent of fellow-Federalist John Adams, he sought to prevent his election to the presidency in 1796.
+While gaining stature in the law, Hamilton profoundly impacted New York and national politics.
+Always an opponent of fellow Federalist John Adams, he sought to prevent his election to the presidency in 1796.
 When that failed, he continued to use his influence secretly within Adams’ cabinet.
-The bitterness between the two men became public knowledge in 1800 when Hamilton denounced Adams in a letter that was published through the efforts of the Democratic-Republicans.
+The bitterness between the two men became public knowledge in 1800 when Hamilton denounced Adams in a letter published through the efforts of the Democratic-Republicans.